Law Review Author Guide

 - Law reviews that use Scholastica are encouraged during trainings and outreach to follow their own best practices which benefits authors, including making decisions on all manuscripts.

-- You'll receive speedy customer support assistance from a real human (most of the time that human is named Anna, though you may encounter some of my colleagues on Support during the busy submission seasons).
+- You'll receive speedy customer support assistance from a real human (most of the time that human is named Christine, though you may encounter some of my colleagues on Support during the busy submission seasons).

 How to submit on Scholastica